 Wage Earner Protection Program Act

 The Wage Earner Protection Program Act (WEPPA) creates the Wage Earner Protection Program (WEPP), a program run by the Department of Human Resources and Skills Development Canada.
 The WEPP provides for payment of outstanding wages (up to the greater of $3000 or four times the maximum weekly insurable earnings under the Employment Insurance Act) to individuals whose employment is terminated as a result of the bankruptcy or placement into receivership of their employer.
 The term "wages" is defined to include salary, commissions, compensation for service rendered and vacation pay.
 The definition of "wages" under the WEPPA was expanded effective , to include severance pay and termination pay.
-Employee claims are reduced by any amount paid to them by the receiver or trustee.
+Employee claims are reduced by any amount paid to them by the receiver or the LIT.

 In bankruptcies and receiverships, the claims of workers are secured against current assets (cash, accounts receivable and inventory) to the extent of $2000 per employee under the BIA.
 This limited super-priority secures unpaid wages, salaries, commissions and compensation for services rendered during the period of six months before the date of the initial bankruptcy event to the date of bankruptcy or during the six months before the receivership.
 Compensation includes vacation pay, but not severance pay or termination pay.

 The limited super-priority over current assets ranks above secured creditors but below the rights of unpaid suppliers to repossess goods (s.
 81.1 of the BIA) and the claims of farmers, fishermen and aquaculturists in respect of unpaid products supplied to the bankrupt or insolvent employer (s.
 81.2 of the BIA).
 The limited super-priority also ranks behind unremitted income tax, Employment Insurance and Canada Pension Plan deductions deemed to be held in trust.